Death Valley isn’t just the hottest place on Earth. It was also just recognized as one of the darkest.

 Last week, the International Dark Sky Association (IDA) confirmed what local residents from communities like Shoshone, Tecopa, and Furnace Creek have long celebrated: Death Valley’s stargazing is world-class.
 IDA officially designated Death Valley the largest International Dark Sky Park in the world, and only the third national park in the country to receive the distinction, after Big Bend National Park and Natural Bridges National Monument.
 The park received a gold-tier classification, the organization’s highest rating.

-According to a recent IDA press release, “The skies there are affected by only the smallest amounts of light pollution … Astronomical objects seen there are available only to some of the darkest locations across the globe.”
+According to the IDA, “The skies there are affected by only the smallest amounts of light pollution … Astronomical objects seen there are available only to some of the darkest locations across the globe.”
 Amazingly, IDA also states, “The park is distant enough from the large cities of the Southwest so that much of the night sky above the desert floor is near pristine and, in many places, offers views close to what could be seen before the rise of cities.”

 I can attest to the wonder of really seeing the night skies for the first time in the California desert—it was like having a film peeled off of my eyes.
 I am proud of the work NPCA does to help protect this underappreciated and rapidly disappearing resource, including outreach to directly connect people to these breathtaking views, often for the first time, through star parties and other events.